thekietly/simplified-hotel-management/README.md

 Trello board (kanban board).

 # Methodologies and software designs
-Layered Architecture, MVC, Repository patterns and Identity.
+Layered Architecture, Restful APIs, DTO with AutoMapper, Repository patterns and Identity.

 # Goals
 Mimicking the features of booking.com and deploy it as a general website (including CMS).